wijo2/DustScripts/README.md

 enemies: go to 3dFlats.cpp, scroll down, copy paste one of the classes, change the strings, thickness and possibly vertical offset. if you want your enemy to move be sure to pick something that inherits from d3MovingEnemyBase.
 If you want custom behaviour however you are more than welcome to dabble in overriding stuff from the base class to make your own beatiful monstrosity

-presets: go to 3dNodeCluster.cpp, search for "presets", second match should be over some if statements that are the presets. observe the pattern, copy paste another one, and set the 3d coordinates. note: the keycode for the number key n is 0x3n c:
+presets: go to 3dNodeCluster.cpp, search for "presets", second match should be over some if statements that are the presets. observe the pattern, copy paste another one, and set the 3d coordinates. note: the keycode for the number key n is 0x3n.
+Also I recommend following my pattern of slightly offsetting the heights of the nodes since the script might behave weird with perfectly flat things.

 if you want to make something bigger new feel free to, if you want to utilise the editor tooling I recommend just adding another file, but if you want to start fresh with only the pure maths include 3dCC.cpp and get going, just look at the pre-existing implementations to learn what updates are needed for the objects and when (there are quite many, sorry but work should only be done when necesary :p)